shabegger/flexible-dnd/README.md

 # flexible-dnd
 ### A lightweight React drag-and-drop library

+**This library is currently in early beta.
+Some functionality may not yet be implemented.**

 flexible-dnd is a lightweight drag-and-drop library for React components.
 Some inspiration is drawn from Dan Abramov's [react-dnd](https://github.com/gaearon/react-dnd).
 The most major departures from the react-dnd approach include:

 * No configurable backend or HTML5 drag-and-drop; touch-enabled custom drag-handling only